-The Slender Wrist publishes high quality, in-depth watch guides and reviews, delivered from the perspective of guys with smaller wrists.
+The Slender Wrist publishes high quality, in-depth watch guides and reviews, with a special emphasis on watches for small wrists.

 Hi, my name is Brock, and I love watches.